Children and Young People Aged 0-25 with Special Educational Needs and Disabilities

 Where young people aged 18 or over continue to have EHC plans under the Children and Families Act 2014, and they make the move to adult care and support, the care and support aspects of the EHC plan will be provided under the Care Act.
 The statutory care and support plan must form the basis of the 'care' element of the EHC plan.Under the Care Act 2014 all young people going through the transition process are entitled to independent advocacy.

-The Local Offer must include relevant information and advice on local provision and how to receive an assessment for transition to adult care and support.
-In Oxfordshire, all this information can be found under the Preparing for Adulthood tile of the Local Offer
+The local offer must include relevant information and advice on local provision and how to receive an assessment for transition to adult care and support.

 For social care provision specified in the Education, Health and Care Plan, existing duties on social care services to assess and provide for the needs of disabled young people continue to apply.
 Where the young person is over 18, the care element of the Education, Health and Care Plan will usually be provided by adult services.
 However, where it will benefit a young person with an Education, Health and Care Plan, local authorities have the power to continue to provide children's services past a young person's 18th birthday for as long as is deemed necessary.
 This can continue until the Education, Health and Care Plan is no longer maintained.